 At the very least, this delay and the publicity surrounding bipartisan opposition to Bernanke would bring attention to the issue of the Federal Reserve and the desire for transparency, like the movement to audit the Fed.
 That provision has already passed in the large financial reform bill in the House Financial Services Committee, and Barney Frank said yesterday that he didn’t expect any changes to the bill as it passed the House, citing the public anger over the issue of transparency.
 There is language on Fed audits in the draft financial reform bill written by Sen. Dodd, which also strips the Fed of some of its power, but it is not the same as Bernie Sanders’ audit the Fed bill, which has as many as 30 cosponsors.

 The source, who has been working on the Federal Reserve issue for five years, marveled at how the issue has gained so much new attention during the financial crisis.
 “Up until last year, nobody knew what the Fed was.
-Ron Paul got 5 co-sponsors on his audit bill when he first introduced it, and now we have 300.”
+Ron Paul got 5 co-sponsors on his audit bill then, and now we have 300.”

 Sen. Dodd’s office has not yet responded with a comment.